inaimathi/house/README.md

 #### Event Streams
 ###### `subscribe!`

 Subscribes the specified socket to the specified channel.
-Should only be used with the `define-stream-handler` macro, since the socket will need to be kept open for a subscription to be relevant.
+Should only be used with stream handlers, since the socket will need to be kept open for a subscription to be relevant.

 ###### `publish!`